 During the year the Committee started the process for the appointment of a new non-executive Director.
-Fletcher Jones, an executive search agency, were engaged to assist with the recruitment process.
-The Company and the Directors have no other connection with Fletcher Jones.
+Sapphire Partners, an executive search agency, were engaged to assist with the recruitment process.
+The Company and the Directors have no other connection with Sapphire Partners.
 The Committee provided their criteria for the appointment.
-Fletcher Jones introduced a number of candidates to the Committee who were invited for interview with all existing Directors.
-Sam Davis was appointed to the Board on 1 January 2024.
+Sapphire Partners introduced a number of candidates to the Committee who were invited for interview with existing Directors.
+Lucy Costa Duarte was appointed to the Board on 1 January 2025.